Casco Bay: Ecology

-A 1975 survey determined that Upper Goose Island had the largest number of nesting great blue herons in Maine.
-Other wading birds in Casco Bay include snowy egrets, black-crowned night herons and the glossy ibis.
+As of 1996, scientists had identified 50 islands in Casco Bay that were used as nesting grounds for 15% of Maine's nesting seabirds, with 17 of those islands deemed to have nationally significant populations.
+That included nesting areas for great blue herons, black-crowned night herons, glossy ibises and snowy egrets.

 In addition to eider, other waterfowl in Casco Bay depending on seasons include Canada geese, snow geese, black ducks, goldeneyes, buffleheads, greater scaup, scoters, long-tailed ducks and harlequin ducks.
 Migratory shorebirds that pass through Casco Bay include sandpipers, plovers, turnstones, dowitchers and greater yellowlegs.
 As of 2024, the Maine Department of Inland Fisheries & Wildlife had designated four locations in Casco Bay as "essential habitats" for colonies of the threatened or endangered species of piping plover, least tern and roseate tern, at Clapboard Island, The Nubbin, Jenny Island and Pond Island.

 Raptor populations on Casco Bay islands and shorelines include osprey, with 86 nesting pairs observed in a 2011 survey, and 14 more nests that were deemed potentially active.
 After 30 years of monitoring produced no evidence of bald eagles in Casco Bay, a nesting pair was spotted in Freeport in 1992, followed by bald eagle pairs in Brunswick and Harpswell in 1994 and 1995.
 As of 2018, fifteen bald eagle pairs were observed in Casco Bay communities, nine of them in Harpswell.

+A 1992 study determined found that while contaminants like polycyclic aromatic hydrocarbons, polychlorinated biphenyls and trace metals were detectable throughout Casco Bay, they were "generally far below levels suspected of evoking a toxic biological response."